 –Roy & Linda Lamm, Atlanta, Georgia

 WHERE DO WE CAMP?
 All of our campsites are in carefully selected, developed campgrounds, with the quality of their natural setting being the first priority.
-Some are in state parks or on BLM lands, others are privately operated; some are in the middle of nowhere, still others are in in the woods on the edges of small towns.
+Some are in Alaska State Parks or on BLM or National Park Service lands, others are privately operated; some are in the middle of nowhere, still others are in in the woods on the edges of small towns.
 Most feature full facilities, from hot water showers, to laundry rooms, while a few are more rustic, offering only a picnic table, fire ring, nearby water pump, and (clean) outhouses.
 All are scenically situated.
-(Most campgrounds on our Arctic Explorer trip are very basic).

 WHAT ABOUT THESE CABINS?
 Over the years we’ve learned that while many people prefer and are excited to camp, most wouldn’t mind being treated to the occasional bed, either.
 So rather than camping out every single night, on Get Up and Go!
 ‘C&C’ tours one to three nights per week (depending on which itinerary you choose) are spent at more remote lodges, in cozy, shared cabins or lodge rooms (generally 2-4 people per cabin, often with half downstairs and half upstairs, depending on availability, etc, and with tremendous settings and views!
 On the Kenai Explorer trip, we stay in a warm and cozy bunkhouse at our rustic resort).
 These lodges are without exception scenically located, remote, and very friendly.
 They all feature access to showers, and some of them also have saunas.
 The cabins themselves are somewhat rustic, but certainly comfortable.
 We think you’ll like them!
 Private cabins are often available at additional cost, please inquire if this interests you.

 CAN I GET A SHOWER?
 Alaskans don’t shower, why should I?
 No, just a little joke, you’ll get that once a week shower: whether you need it or not!
 Seriously, only very rarely is there more than a day between shower possibilities on Camping and Camp & Cabin-based tours, and on most tours they are available every day or all but one day.